oschonrock/hibp/README.md

 `./build/gcc/release/hibp-join`    : join the ~1M text files into one large binary one in arbitrary order (not useful since hibp-download)

 In each case for all options run `program_name --help`.

+## Under the hood

+These utilities are written in C++ and centre around a `flat_file` class to model the db.
+- multi threaded concurrency and parallelism is used in the downloader, the server and the sorter.
+- `libcurl`, `libevent` are used for the download
+- `restinio` is used for the local server, based on `ASIO` for efficient concurrency
+- libtbb is used for local sorting in `hibp-sort`

 ## Future plans